 Pinoys use social media to interact

-A 2017 study has found that Internet users in the Philippines spend the longest time in social media with more than four hours on the average.
+A 2017 study has found that Internet users in the Philippines spend the longest time on social media with more than four hours on average.

 Hootsuite and social media agency We Are Social, also announced that the user base of social media in the Philippines saw continuous social media growth in 2016.

 The report also stated that internet and social media users in the country expanded by over 25%, up to 13 million and 12 million.

 The report also noted that mobile is the fastest growing medium for the Web, with the platform accounting for 38% of Web traffic in the Philippines, close to a third higher than 2016.

 Some of the key findings of the study state that…

 - Internet penetration increased by 10% in the last 12 months to hit 3.773 billion, or 50% of the world’s population.